-The closing party and exhibition of Miss Eleanor Stone Ranlett's classes in interpretative and character dancing were in the ball room of the Forest Hills Inn, by courtesy of management, on Saturday afternoon, May 3.
-A large number of very attractive children took part, all residents of Hills, and they showed not only their own grace and but the skill, imagination and intelligence of their teacher.
+The closing party and exhibition of Miss Eleanor Stone Ranlett's classes in interpretative and character dancing were held in the ball room of the Forest Hills Inn, by courtesy of the management, on Saturday afternoon, May 3.
+A large number of very attractive children took part, all residents of Forest Hills, and they showed not only their own grace and charm, but the skill, imagination and intelligence of their teacher.

-The special dances, Gypsies, Mary Jane, Balloons, Violentee Sweethearts, Dutch Twins, The Venetian, Attria, Pulch and Magic Doll, were composed by Louis H. Chalif.
+The special dances, Gypsies, Mary Jane, Balloons, Violette, Sweethearts, Dutch Twins, The Venetian, Attria, Pulchinello and Magic Doll, were composed by Louis H. Chalif.
+Mrs. Mabel Embree was pianist and musical director.

-Mrs. Mabel Embree was pianist and musical director The party was given under the auspices of the Garden Mothers' Club and netted about \$100 for the building fund the Community House.
-Mrs. Donald G. Clark is president of
+The party was given under the auspices of the Gardens Mothers' Club and netted about \$100 for the building fund of the Community House.
+Mrs. Donald G. Clark is president of the plished fact, and the dissolution of the old organization and the transfer of its assets and liabilities to the new incorporated association are in active progress.